Anulaa001/Login/README.md

-# logowanie
+# Login window
-formularz logowania w C# z połączeniem do bazy SQL
+Login/regiser windows using .net framework with connection to SQL data base